braydonf/erray/README.md

 ## Defining Errors

-Errors are defined with a consise specification.
+Errors are defined with a concise specification.

 ```javascript